neel13062003/Placement_Preperation/Interview/Git-Github/git-github/Readme.md

 *** Github/Git is Very Vast learning platform keep it learning you can't learn everything in one day ***

+- If You done any changes in Github directly and commit then first you need "git pull"-> "i" -> "esc"+ ":"  + "w"+ "q" in your local repository. then you can do, git add . / git add --a git status git commit -m "Adding" git push -u origin master

 Learn => https://www.w3schools.com/git/default.asp</br>